oracle-livelabs/goldengate/goldengate-microservices23ai-modern/introduction/gb-intro.md

 ## About this Workshop

 Experience the enhanced Oracle GoldenGate 23ai Microservices, featuring an updated user interface and new capabilities that simplify the creation of real-time data pipelines.
-In this hands-on lab, you'll set up replication between two Oracle Databases, enabling asynchronous APIs, interact with the REST API, and perform a patch upgrade.
+In this hands-on lab, you'll set up replication between two Oracle Databases, enabling asynchronous APIs, interact with the REST API, and perform a patch update of GoldenGate.

 This workshop guides you through building a fast pipeline to replicate data between two Oracle cloud databases using the Oracle GoldenGate 23ai Microservices WebUI.

    ![GoldenGate deployment console sign in](./images/23aibidirection.png " ")

-Estimated workshop time: 2 hours
+Estimated workshop time: 1.5 hours

 ### About Oracle GoldenGate 23ai Microservices WebUI